alisilva1/alisilva1/README.md

 ### Talking about Personal Stuffs:

-- 📫 I´m currently working in Objective Solutions as Backend Developer using Java.
+- 📫 I´m currently working in Objective Solutions as Backend Developer using Java or NodeJs.
 - 📫 I´m working with Amazonia Cripto as a Cloud Developer using Nodejs for AWS and helping solutions with Polygon Network.